Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 #### Goal

-Acknowledging these subtleties, the proposed standard comes with the following visionary objectives:
+Acknowledging these subtleties, the proposed standard comes with the following objectives:

 -   **Promote Interoperability**: A common format ensures a smooth exchange, processing, and analysis of microseismic data across a range of systems, championing collaboration and data coherence regardless of vendor distinctions.